remla25-team21/operation/README.md

    ./setup_cluster.sh
    ```

-3. Access Kubernetes sashboard:
+3. Access Kubernetes dashboard:
    - After the script completes, open your web browser and navigate to: [`https://dashboard.local`](https://dashboard.local) (**HTTPS** is required).
    - You will see a token displayed in your terminal.
 Copy and paste this token into the Kubernetes Dashboard login page.

 4. Remove the cluster:
    If you want to remove the cluster, run the following command: